Artist Lydia Sohlberg Deere

 - A Sohlberg House Family Gathering -

-after settling in to their Lindsborg retirement home
+after settling into their Lindsborg retirement home in 1904

-after settling in to their Lindsborg retirement home
+after settling into their Lindsborg retirement home in 1904

 Thus, this home, later referred to as Sohlberg House, became the gathering place for their eight (8) children, the spouses and their grandchildren, and others, providing many artistic and creative photographic moments for Lydia and her camera.